David-Bellon/FaceReco/README.md

 ```
 sudo docker build -t "whatever-name" .
 ```
-This creates the Image, then you simply run the image creating a container but copy this or won't.
+This creates the Image, then you simply run the image creating a container but copy this or won't work.
 ```
 sudo docker run --name "your-name" --env="DISPLAY" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" --device /dev/video0 "name-of-your-image"
 ```